format_list_bulleted Topic Overview

 Note: Depending upon the visa status of the recipient, the individual may not be able to accept payments from a U.S. source, such as the university, and/or the university may not be able to make payments to accounts based on the individual's country of residence.
 Learn more about Inviting and Paying Foreign Visitors.

 2. Submit a direct non-PO payment via the Expense Requests system.
 If the payee has not yet been set up in the database, the process will facilitate entering the needed information to create a visitor payee setup request.
-The payee will also need to take action to complete the payee setup process before the reimbursement can be completely processed.
+The payee will also need to take action to complete the payee setup process before the payment can be completely processed.

 The payment request must include all documentation, such as the letter of invitation, to support the processing of the payment.
 Include in the transaction where/how the service is performed so that appropriate tax treatment is applied.